 You can even use display banners for internal communications.
 Some examples would be for internal job opportunities, company-sponsored training, corporate events, and general office reminders.
 Employees will then passively read and process the message without feeling pressure to take immediate action.

 And make sure your banners don’t go stale.
-Don’t continue promoting a Spring sale in the middle of Summer or use banners that no longer conform to your brand guidelines.
+Don’t use banners that no longer conform to your brand guidelines.
 Keep on top of these just as much as you would any other of your marketing assets.

 You have know learnt about five of the seven different components of email signature marketing.
 We will showcase the final two in Part 3 of this series on our 7Cs Framework.
 And, if you want to centrally control email signatures throughout your organization, click the links below to learn more about Exclaimer’s management solutions.